VermaSagarika/HTML-CSS-minicodes/README.md

 # HTML-CSS-minicodes
 Simple HTML and CSS codes for daily practice and experimenting.
 <br>
-Easy projects added each day.
+Easy snippets to add to web development projects.
 <br>
 This Repo focuses on HTML and CSS only.